4 Health Questions You Need To Ask Yourself Right Now

 Am I healthy?

-When’s the last time you thought about this?
+When was the last time you thought about this?
 It’s easy to get caught up in the rigors of daily life and forget about taking care of yourself.
 Especially when a life event happens.

 And life events don’t always have to be negative to be impactful to your health.
-When you get a new job, or have a baby, or move, these things can change your life’s dynamic.
+When you get a new job, have a baby, or move, these things can change your life’s dynamic.
 Before you know it, you’ve gained a bunch of weight sitting at your desk in your new workplace.